kdaily/aws-cli/proposals/pr-contrib-guide.md

    complexity of the contribution.
 1. Older contributions will be selected before more recent ones.

-When selecting an issue to review from the queue, a maintainer must select the issue with the current highest priority.
+A maintainer must select the issue from the queue with the current highest priority.
 The prioritization of issues in the queue is dynamic, reviewed on a regular cadence, and is ultimately decided based on the maintainers' discretion.
 Having a pull request selected for review does not guarantee how long it will be until it is merged.

 ### Review stage

-Once a pull request has been selected for review, the GitHub issue will move to the under review stage, and the maintainers will perform a review.
+Selecting a pull request for review will move the tracking GitHub issue to the under review stage.
 The maintainers will limit the number of active reviews to [TBD].
 This criteria for accepting a pull request includes:

 1. The change is made in the right place and fits in the existing architecture.
 1. The change does not increase the maintainability in an unreasonable fashion.